Introducing PoIEx - Points Of Intersection Explorer

 As mentioned earlier, isolating tenant workloads from each other helps in reducing the impact of a compromised neighbor.
 That happens because all pods running on a certain node will belong to a single tenant.
 Consequently, an attacker capable of escaping from a container will only have access to the containers and the volumes mounted to that node.

-Additionally, multiple applications with different authorization may lead to privileged pods sharing the node with pods having PII data mounted or different security risk level.
+Additionally, multiple applications with different authorizations may lead to privileged pods sharing the node with pods having PII data mounted or a different security risk level.

 1. nodeSelector